How can I redeem an adidas discount code?

 Sign up to the adidas mailing list today to be the first to hear about news and promotions; you'll even get a welcome gift.

-Yes, delivery with Adidas is free if spending more than £50.
+Delivery with Adidas is free if spending more than £50.
 Standard delivery costs £3.95.
-Check here for more details.

 Am I able to track my order?